15 min read

 I was searching for a solution to fix both the content and SEO issues.
 I had no idea where I could find the help I needed.
 Previous unsatisfactory encounters with SEO experts had left me unwilling to engage with yet another SEO professional who couldn't clearly outline the results they could achieve and the timeframe involved.

-What I did have was a ton of motivation - determined to crack the SEO puzzle and revamp our website (again) to attract web traffic and generate leads.
-Of course I needed to needed to do some research but it was that simple.
 After months and months of deep SEO research, taking courses, and learning from others in community forums who had success in boosting their web traffic, I finally figured out the critical steps to SEO that would make an impact.
 I wouldn't have to rely on luck or cross my fingers with the Google gods.

 Here's what I did next.